Misc Tools

 Advanced Water Shader

-For quite some time our users requested a water shader that comes with waves, Caustics and underwater effects.
-Now it's all there!
+This is a new water shader we introduced in our 1.9 update that comes with waves, caustics and underwater effects.
 By going to the Create tab, you will find the Advanced Water shader.
 Click on it and there you have it!
 This shader comes with a rain-on-water effect as well.

 Let's go through how to use our Advanced Water and some of its Properties: Creating Water: In the Dash Toolbar we go to the Create tab, and in the dropdown menu, we select Create Advanced Water.